Engee documentation

 threshold = sqrt(npower*mfgain*snrthreshold);

 Detection is performed by comparing the signal with a threshold value.
-Since the original signal, s, is represented in the received signal, successful detection occurs when the received signal passes the threshold, i.e., z>T. The ability of a detector to detect a target is often measured by Pd.
-In Monte Carlo modelling, Pd can be calculated as the ratio of the number of times the signal passes the threshold to the total number of trials.
+Since the original signal, s, is represented in the received signal, successful detection occurs when the received signal passes the threshold, i.e. z>T. The detector's ability to detect a target is often measured by Pd.
+In Monte Carlo simulation, Pd can be calculated as the ratio of the number of times a signal passes a threshold to the total number of tests.

 Pd = sum(z.>threshold)/Ntrial